-A colourful summer grilled veggie salad with fresh tomatoes, grilled haloumi and a herbed chimichurri sauce dressing for the BBQ season.
+A colourful summer grilled veggie salad with Chimichurri Sauce, fresh tomatoes, and grilled haloumi perfect for the BBQ season.

 As a foodie one of my favourite parts of this time of the year is bringing out the BBQ and grilling up everything and anything because let’s be honest food is better when grilled 😉 And when it comes to family BBQ’s and dinners we always serve a big grilled veggie salad so I thought I would share my little spin on our family classic.